mje-nz/blog.mje.nz/_posts/2019-07-23-coloured-latexmk-output.md

 }
 ```

-This wraps the subroutine `latexmk` uses to print important messages with `print` statements which change the terminal colour to green and back, as long as stderr is going to a terminal.
+This wraps the subroutine `latexmk` uses to print important messages with `print` statements which change the terminal colour to green and back, as long as stderr is going to a terminal [^2].
 The `print` statements have to be to stderr for two reasons.
 Firstly, `warn_running` prints to stderr and `print` is line buffered, so `print color('green')` wouldn't take effect until something else prints a line to stdout (or `STDOUT->flush()` is called).
 More importantly, for the colours to still work with stdout redirected (`latexmk > log`) the color escape sequences have to go to stderr anyway.